Sleepyhead1111/mymarkdown/README.md

 ##### General Translation

-An example of 'train' looks as follows.
+An example of 'test' looks as follows.
 ```
 This example was too long and was cropped: